 I’ve always wanted to draw, but my talent is limited to stick people.
 Drawing is the foundation for so many arts, particularly in the planning phase.
 Drawing is also an art in itself, and one that can be enjoyable and relaxing.

 Learning to draw is about two things: controlling your hand, and seeing.
 To begin, read and practice with Ralph Ammer’s online A Quick Beginner’s Guide to Drawing.
 He provides six drawing exercises to get your head and hand around drawing.
+Another great resource is Art Ignition.
+This website provides a plethora of resources to improve your skillset, including tutorials, inspiration and tools.
+There’s an awesome beginner’s guide for drawing effectively that is a good place to start.

 Next, assemble your drawing “kit” by purchasing You Can Draw in 30 Days by Mark Kistler, How To Draw Almost Everything by Chika Miyata, and Prismacolor Premier Graphite Drawing Pencils.
 Collectively, these super resources provide everything you need to begin your journey into the world of drawing.
 If you want to draw in color, Prismacolor Premier Colored Pencils are a popular choice and include 72 yummy colors to play with.